Do You Have to Wear a Motorcycle Helmet in Atlanta, GA?

 Medical Bills

-Any medical expense you had to pay because of your motorcycle accident will be a part of your settlement.
+Any medical expenses you had to pay because of your motorcycle accident will be a part of your settlement.
 You can include your medical bills even if they are ongoing.
-These include medical examinations, imaging scans, surgeries, lab tests, and more.
-Medical devices such as casts, crutches, wheelchairs, and more will also be included in the cost.
-If you require physical therapy, chiropractic therapy, prescription medicine, and even transportation, these will be covered in your compensation.

 Lost Income